Tempo-Organization/tempo-cli/docs/to_do_list.md

 ## Current To Do:
+expanded tokens using f strings toml not json trogon tui localization use click for cli

 make using symlinks false the default behaviour, ue4ss cannot load logic mods, some games can't load symlinked loose files